-We have implemented measures in 2021 and 2022 to remediate the lack of sufficient accounting and financial reporting personnel with the requisite knowledge and experience in the application of IFRS and SEC rules material weakness and lack of sufficient controls in calculating the expected credit loss on financial assets, including (i) we plan to hire additional personnel with SEC reporting experience; (ii) we improved the financial reporting and consolidation process by incorporating IFRS adjustments and disclosure requirements into our quarterly financial reporting and consolidation process; (iii) providing internal and external trainings to finance personnel through ongoing training and education in the accounting and reporting requirements under IFRS, and SEC rules and regulations; and (iv) forming a working group comprising of senior management to review and improve internal control procedures.
+We have implemented measures to improve accounting and financial reporting personnel with the requisite knowledge and experience in the application of IFRS and SEC rules material weakness and lack of sufficient controls in calculating the expected credit loss on financial assets, including (i) we plan to hire additional personnel with SEC reporting experience; (ii) we improved the financial reporting and consolidation process by incorporating IFRS adjustments and disclosure requirements into our periodic financial reporting and consolidation process; (iii) providing internal and external trainings to finance personnel through ongoing training and education in the accounting and reporting requirements under IFRS, and SEC rules and regulations; and (iv) forming a working group comprising of senior management to review and improve internal control procedures.

 The implementation of the foregoing measures has not remediated our material weaknesses relating to our lack of sufficient accounting and financial reporting personnel with requisite knowledge of and experience in application of IFRS and SEC rules and lack of sufficient controls in calculating the expected credit loss on financial assets.
-Therefore, our management concluded that the above material weaknesses still existed as of December 31, 2022.
+Therefore, our management concluded that the above material weaknesses still existed as of December 31, 2024.